Crossbeam Systems

-Company history
+History

-Crossbeam Systems, Inc. was incorporated on November 23, 1999 by Stephen Justus and Mike Akerman, with Throop Wilder joining as a founding team member in 2000.
+Crossbeam Systems, Inc. was incorporated on November 23, 1999, by Stephen Justus and Mike Akerman, with Throop Wilder joining as a founding team member in 2000.
 Since the beginning, Crossbeam has been focused on designing and manufacturing a range of network security products.

 Peter George led the company from 2001 to June 2007 as CEO and president.
 Pete Fiore took over the company in 2007 and led the company to growth and profitability until his death in December 2009.
 In March 2010 and continues today as CEO and president.
 On November 9, 2012, Crossbeam Systems Inc. was acquired by the private equity firm Thoma Bravo.
 The company did not publicly disclose the acquisition price or the terms of the deal.
 On December 17, 2012, Blue Coat Systems announced that it was acquiring Crossbeam Systems.
 The deal is expected to close December 31, 2012.

 Products

-The company’s main product is its X-Series network security product family, which was introduced in September 2001 as a way for telecommunications operators to consolidate their security server or appliance infrastructure into one chassis, which acts as a virtual security architecture or ‘network in a box.’
+The company's main product is its X-Series network security product family, which was introduced in September 2001 as a way for telecommunications operators to consolidate their security server or appliance infrastructure into one chassis, which acts as a virtual security architecture or ‘network in a box.’
 The X-Series architecture consists of five major components including a chassis, an operating system and three types of hardware blades or modules: